 Tactic Recognition and Response

 The negotiating spectrum; engineering a climate conducive achieving to your objectives.
 Gradient stress: getting people to see it your way.
 Classic stress (W/L) tactics.
-Reasonable vs. realistic opening.
+Reasonable vs. realistic openings.
 Conveying a strong bargaining posture.
-Tactic identification and appropriate counters.
+Tactic identification and appropriate responses.
+Counter-intuitive tactics: what they are and why they work.
 Emotional ploys.
 The power of aspiration level and objectivity.
 When Win/Lose works.
 The rudiments of Win/Win negotiating.
 How (and why) to use Win/Lose tactics in a Win/Win way.
 Understanding consequences and creating opponents of choice.
 Walking the talk when it comes to being a Win/Win negotiator.

 - Behavioural Patterns and Cross-cultural Differences in Negotiating Styles